-Students who enter the Graduate Certificate in School Leadership and Management with a completed initial teacher education qualification may apply to enter the Master of Education.
-Those who enter the course on the basis of other study may apply to enter the Master of Business Administration.
+Students who enter the Graduate Certificate in School Leadership and Management with a completed initial teacher education qualification may apply to enter the Master of Education (ED51).
+Those who enter the course on the basis of other study may apply to enter the Master of Business Administration (BS61).
+Information regarding the MBA can be found in the Business Courses Handbook.